1st Workshop on Data-driven Intelligent Transportation (DIT 2018)

 Held in conjunction with ICDM 2018

 Traffic is the pulse of the city.
-Intelligent transportation makes city flow smoothly so that city can function more efficiently.
-At the same time, modern technologies enable us to collect city data an unprecedented speed.
-A wide range of city data become increasingly available, such as taxi trips, surveillance camera data, human mobility data from mobile phones or location-based services, events, car accidents, shared bikes, POI, traffic from loop sensors, public transportation data, and many more.
+Intelligent transportation enables city to function in a more efficient and effective way.
+At the same time, city data are growing at an unprecedented speed.
+A wide range of city data become increasingly available, such as taxi trips, surveillance camera data, human mobility data from mobile phones or location-based services, events from social media, car accident report, bike sharing information, Points-Of-Interest, traffic sensors, public transportation data, and many more.

 How to utilize such large-scale city data towards a more intelligent transportation system?
 This workshop calls for interesting papers with techniques to utilize city data and data mining techniques to improve our transportation system.

 Topics of interest include but not limited to: